Novimatrem/alarm-clock/README.md

 REQUIRES and DEPENDS UPON ``kdialog``, ``espeak``, ``paplay``, ``bash``, and a working ``fortune`` command.

+Note: script functionality requires system to remain unmuted and unlocked

 # The alarm currently triggers at a set time by default and there is no simple way to adjust this outside of editing the bash scripts manually in multiple places, at the moment.

 # Installation